Vishnu-tppr/Vishnu-tppr/README.md

 Rote learning?
 Overrated.I believe if you understand something well enough the first time, it sticks.
 If it doesn’t, I stare at it until it click eventually 🤯.

 Currently, I’m diving into AI/ML with Python 🐍, working on projects that challenge me to think differently and grow 🚀.

-I’m that guy who starts a “small” project and ends up awake at 2 AM convincing himself it’s the next big thing one YouTube tutorial, one Stack Overflow thread at a time 🌙📚.
+I’m that guy who starts a “small” project and ends up awake at 2 AM convincing himself it’s the next big thing 🌙📚.

 ---